-Of course, names have been changed and I’ve kept some details vague to protect personal identities etc.
+Note: Names have been changed and I’ve kept some details vague to protect identities etc.

-A few stats about the 10 people who picked me up (where there were multiple people, I have used the driver as the statistic).
+To start, here are a few stats about the 10 people who picked me up.
+Where there were multiple people, I have used the driver as the statistic.

 - 7 male and 3 female

 - 6 cars, 2 campervans, 1 van, and 1 truck

 - 8 locals, 2 overseas (the two in the campervans)